-We anticipate funding requests from youth-serving nonprofit organizations and schools that currently have or wish to provide age-appropriate physical well-being programming for children and youth in their communities.
+We anticipate funding requests ranging from $50,000 to $200,000 over two years from youth-serving nonprofit organizations, government entities, schools and other youth-focused community collaborators that deliver age-appropriate physical well-being programs for youth in their communities.

-- Existing programming is already holistic, culturally responsive and informed/driven by youth and families.
-These existing programs are ready to scale, providing more access and opportunities for our priority populations.
+- Existing programs are already holistic, culturally responsive and informed/driven by youth and families.
+These programs are ready to scale and provide greater access and opportunities for our priority populations.

-- Programs that are holistic, culturally responsive and informed/driven by youth/families but need to build capacity.
-There is interest in deepening practice and expertise to develop more impactful programmatic opportunities that serve our priority populations.
+- Programs are holistic, culturally responsive and informed/driven by youth/families, but need to deepen their practice and expertise to deliver impactful programmatic opportunities that best serve the needs of our priority populations.